Skip to main content

 Alfaxalone

 Induction of general anesthesia.
-For induction of anesthesia followed by maintenance with an inhalant anesthetic Maintenance of general anesthesia following induction Species commonly shown: Both, Dog, No Use Class Stated Or Implied, Cat, No Use Class Stated Or Implied.
+For induction of anesthesia followed by maintenance with an inhalant anesthetic Maintenance of general anesthesia following induction Species commonly shown: Both, Dog, Cat.

 Generic name